tasmota/docs/docs/DeepSleep.md

 ![](_media/deepsleep_minimal.png)

-In order for the device to wake itself to perform its function during the DeepSleep cycle, the RST pin must be connected to the D0/GPIO16 pin.
+For ESP8266, in order for the device to wake itself to perform its function during the DeepSleep cycle, the RST pin must be connected to the D0/GPIO16 pin.
 This is the only pin which can perform this function as the wake-up signal is sent from the RTC through D0/GPIO16 to RST.
 When connected to RST for DeepSleep purpose, GPIO16 may not be used for other functions.
 As such, it is recommended to leave it configured as `None (0)`. *On the diagram, black denotes existing parts and connections on a standard ESP board (mini-D1, NodeMCU, ...).
 Red denotes what is added to the DeepSleep feature.*

 ![](_media/deepsleep_gpio16_none.png)

+With ESP32, you need no connection to RST, and GPIO16 has no special function.

 ## DeepSleep modes (regular, time based)